mdklatt/serial-python/doc/tutorial.md

 For the `FixedWidthReader` example the time zone field was ignored.
 However, when defining fields for a `FixedWidthWriter`, every field must be defined, even if it's blank.
-Also, fields must be listed in their correct order.
+Also, fields must be listed in the correct order.

 A Writer will output a value for each of its fields with every data record.
 If a field is missing from a data record the Writer will use the default value for that field (`None` is encoded as a blank field).
-For input a default field value can be anything, but for output it must be type-compatible, e.g.
+For input a default value can be anything, but for output it must be type-compatible, e.g.
 `IntType(default="M")` is an error.
-Fields in the record that do not correspond to an output field are ignored.
+Fields in the record that do not have a a field definition are ignored.

 With some minor modifications the field definitions for reading the sample data can be used for writing it.
 In fact, the modified fields can still be used for reading the data, so a Reader and a Writer can be defined for a given data format using one set of field definitions.

     from serial.core import FixedWidthWriter